evennia/evennia/docs/sphinx/source/wiki/Attributes.rst

 the ``pickle`` module to serialize data into the database.

 There is one notable type of object that cannot be pickled - and that is a Django database object.
-These will instead be stored as wrapper object containing the ID and its database model.
+These will instead be stored as a wrapper object containing the ID and its database model.
 It will be read back to a new instantiated `typeclass <Typeclasses.html>`_ when the Attribute is accessed.
 Since erroneously trying to save database objects in an Attribute will lead to errors, Evennia will try to detect database objects by analyzing the data being stored.
 This means that Evennia must recursively traverse all iterables to make sure all database objects in them are stored safely.
-So for efficiently, it can be a good idea is to avoid deeply nested lists with objects if you can.
+So for efficiency, it can be a good idea is to avoid deeply nested lists with objects if you can.

-To store several objects, you may only use python *lists* or *dictionaries* to store them.
+To store several objects, you may only use python *lists*, *dictionaries* or *tuples* to store them.
 If you try to save any other form of iterable (like a ``set`` or a home-made class), the Attribute will convert, store and retrieve it as a list instead.
-Since you can nest dictionaries and lists together in any combination, this is usually not a limitation you need to worry about.
+Since you can nest dictionaries, lists and tuples together in any combination, this is usually not a limitation you need to worry about.

 *Note that you could fool the safety check if you for example created custom, non-iterable classes and stored database objects in them.
 So to